 Figure 3.
 AFM images of polished-titanium substrates with different torching time.
 (The x-y axis scale of AFM images were 1 m by 1 m for (a)-(d) and 5 m by 5 m for (e).
 The z axis scale of AFM images were 30 nm for (a)-(c) and 100 nm for (d) and (e)); (a) Ti-p1, (b) Ti-p2, (c) Ti-p3, (d) Ti-p4 and (e) Ti-p5. (f) RMS roughness of (a)-(e).

-Both electropolished (Ti-pX) and rubbed by sandpaper (Ti-sX) torched-titanium substrates were functionalized with ODTS to investigate the superhydrophobic property.
-In Figure 4, the water contact angle was increased as the torching time increased for electropolished substrates while the water contact angle slightly decreased for rubbed by sandpaper substrates.
+Both electropolished (Ti-pX) and rubbed (Ti-sX) torched-titanium substrates were functionalized with ODTS to investigate the superhydrophobic property.
+Figure 4 shows that the water contact angle increased as the torching time increased for the electropolished substrates while the water contact angle slightly decreased for rubbed by sandpaper substrates.
 The standard deviation of Ti-sX substrates was larger than that of Ti-pX.
 This is because the surfaces of Ti-sX were more irregular than that of Ti-pX.
-For Ti-pX substrates, the roughness was increased by torching from the smooth surface, which led the roughness increase in microscopic scale.
-On the other hands, Ti-sX substrates showed superhydrophobic property in un-torched substrate.
-This is because rubbing by sandpaper provided the roughness in both macroscopic and microscopic scales.
-The slight decrease in contact angle is the result of the formation and aggregation of oxide layer which make the surface relatively smooth in microscopic scale.
-The sandpaper method offered fast and simple route to endow the superhydrophobic property compared to the electropolishing method.
+The roughness was increased by torching from the smooth surface For Ti-pX substrates, which led to roughness increase in the microscopic scale.
+On the other hands, Ti-sX substrates showed superhydrophobic property in an un-torched substrate because rubbing by sandpaper provided roughness in both macroscopic and microscopic scales.
+The slight decrease in contact angle is a result of the formation and aggregation of the oxide layer, forming a relatively smooth surface in the microscopic scale.
+The results revealed that the sandpaper method offered a fast and simple route to endow the superhydrophobic property compared to the electropolishing method.